Fabryka Samochodów Osobowych: 125p and Polonez era

 In 1965, the Polish government signed licensing agreements with the Italian auto manufacturer Fiat to manufacture select Fiat models in Poland, under the brand of Polski Fiat.
 In particular, the Fiat 125 was to be manufactured at FSO to replace the outdated Warszawa.
 The resulting model, called Polski Fiat 125p, was in fact a simplified version of the Italian 125 with Fiat 1300/1500 mechanicals, and was exported for some time as the Fiat 125p.
 After the licensing agreement had ended, it was rebranded as the FSO 1300/1500.
 It was also produced in estate (station wagon) and pick-up variants.
 Meanwhile, the Warszawa was manufactured concurrently until 1973.

 In 1978, FSO introduced a new model called the Polonez, a 5-door compact car based on the updated FSO 1500 design.
 The Polonez was also exported to many markets under the FSO brand.
 This model was to initially substitute all variants of the original 1500, but in actuality the production of the latter continued all the way until 1991.
 Both models were updated and revised multiple times during their production period.

-The Polski Fiat 125p production ended on the 26th of June, 1991.
+The Polski Fiat 125p production ended on 26 June, 1991.
 In total, 1,445,689 were manufactured.
 By that time, the design was 24 years old and used mechanicals which were essentially 30 years old, with only minor improvements.